-Despite the popularity of technologies that allow communication without speaking to a person directly in recent years, the simple phone call has remained a reliable method of contact.
-Avoiding calls from your workplace, family, or friends might significantly negatively influence your whole life.
+Despite the recent popularity of technologies that allow communication without speaking to a person directly, the simple phone call has remained a reliable contact method.
+Avoiding calls from your workplace, family, or friends might significantly negatively influence your life.

 A phone call is frequently the first contact a client, customer, or any other prospect has with you.
 No matter who you are, making an excellent first impression is crucial since it sets your reputation and fosters lasting relationships.
-However, if you are unwilling to take the call appropriately, your reputation might be in jeopardy, and you could also risk upsetting potential relations.
+However, if you cannot take the call appropriately, your reputation might be in jeopardy, and you could also risk upsetting potential relations.

 In the business world, it is impossible to avoid phone conversations.
 Whether the organization has adopted the online workspace or still emphasizes conventional means of communication like the phone, those with phone anxiety may find it challenging to perform in their position.

-It could be challenging for employees who often have phone anxiety to perform their responsibilities.
+It could be challenging for employees with phone anxiety to perform their responsibilities.
 The fear of speaking on the phone may eventually hinder productivity, efficiency, or professional advancement.

 Your nervousness will be substantially reduced by practicing what you will say on the phone, and you won’t lose your thought process in the middle of the conversation.

-Focus on what you want to accomplish during a phone call rather than worrying about what could go wrong.
-You could also think of suggestions that will make the phone call more effective.
+You can focus on what you want to accomplish during a phone call rather than worrying about what could go wrong.
+You could also think of suggestions to make the phone call more effective.

 Decide what you want them to accomplish for you.
-Moreover, consider the other person’s needs and how you will communicate to them, as well as any requirements they could have.
+Moreover, consider the other person’s needs, how you will communicate with them, and any requirements they could have.
 Take note of these specifics and focus on the call’s objective rather than your word choice or the recipient’s response.

-Without being pessimistic, you will have to accept that you will make mistakes on calls.
-You have to understand that making mistakes is common, so stop criticizing yourself for them.
+Without being pessimistic, you must accept that you will make mistakes on calls.
+You must understand that making mistakes is expected, so stop criticizing yourself.
 You’ll discover that this step is quite beneficial in conquering phone anxiety.
 No matter how skilled and proficient we are on the phone, we all make mistakes.

-You can shift your focus to working on improving those aspects without feeling overly anxious the sooner you face your fears of failing and what could go wrong.
+You can shift your focus to improving those aspects without feeling overly anxious the sooner you face your fears of failing and what could go wrong.

 Be honest and up-forward about your phone phobia.
-Make calls to trusted friends and family members to discuss your social anxiety and thoughts.
+Call trusted friends and family members to discuss your social anxiety and thoughts.

 Seeking a licensed professional for help with your phone anxiety wouldn’t hurt either.
 Although the first step is to acknowledge that there is a problem, all of these individuals in your life can help you overcome your phone anxieties.